AnthonyCessna/Final-Project-COMP3006/README.md

   run requirments.txt in a venv, then use command python3 air*.py with below command line arguments

   ### Required Command Line Arguments (choose one, listed options are required)
-  - store:  stores pdf or csv locally (required options: --pdf or  --csv)
+  - 'store':  stores pdf or csv locally (required options: --pdf or  --csv)
-  - render: renders charts/analysis on your browser (required option: --web)
+  - 'render': renders charts/analysis on your browser (required option: --web)

   ### options (choice required)
   - -p, --pdf:   prints analytic graphs to a pdf